The Large Core of College Admission Markets: Theory and Evidence: Empirical Findings

+This section compares the stable allocations resulting from \SRDA, \SPDA, and the preference flip algorithm along several dimensions.
+We show that \SRDA and \SPDA yield essentially identical allocations, while the preference flip algorithm leads to meaningful changes: it changes the assignment of approximately 8 percent of college applicants benefiting low-SES applicants disproportionately, increases the number of applicants admitted to college by about 2 percent, and promotes geographic mobility relative to \SRDA and \SPDA.

-\subsection{Winners, Losers, and the Number of Assigned Applicants}
+\subsubsection{Winners, Losers, and the Number of Assigned Applicants}

-\Cref{tab:core_size} compares our alternate algorithms to the \SRDA benchmark.
-Panel A shows that our alternate algorithms increase the number of assigned applicants by 1.7--2.0 percent (1,445--1,717 applicants, depending on the algorithm).
+\Cref{tab:core_size} compares the outcome of the preference flip algorithm to the \SRDA benchmark.
+Consistent with \Cref{prop:big}, Panel A shows that the preference flip algorithm increases the number of assigned applicants by 1.9 percent (1,558 applicants).
 The increase is concentrated in self-funded, full-time seats.

-In the absence of the consensus property, it is interesting to understand how the alternate stable algorithms affect different groups of students.
-When comparing the result of an alternate algorithm to the benchmark allocation, we say that an applicant is a {\it winner} if she is assigned to a contract she ranked higher than her assignment in the benchmark allocation.
-The set of winners contains applicants that are assigned by our alternate algorithm but not assigned by \SRDA as well as applicants that are assigned in both cases, but our algorithm assigns them to a contract they ranked higher.
-Applicants in this last group can be assigned to the same program under different financial terms or to a different program.
-An applicant is a {\it loser} if she is assigned to a contract she ranked lower than her assigned contract in the benchmark assignment or if she becomes unassigned.

-Panel B provides statistics on the set of winners from each of our alternate algorithms.
-We find that Algorithm 3 generates 5,283 winners relative to \SRDA.
-Approximately 44 percent of the winners were not assigned under the benchmark (i.e., are newly assigned by Algorithm 3) and a similar number are assigned to a different program from that of their benchmark assignment.
-The rest of the applicants are assigned to the same program under preferable financial terms (i.e., with state funding).
+In the absence of the consensus property, it is interesting to understand how the preference flip algorithm affects different groups of students.
+Panel B provides statistics on the set of winners from the preference flip algorithm.
+We find that the preference flip algorithm generates 4,798 winners relative to \SRDA.
+Approximately 44 percent of the winners were not assigned under the benchmark (i.e., are newly assigned by the preference flip algorithm) and a similar number are assigned to a different program from that of their benchmark assignment.
+The rest of the applicants are assigned to the same program under preferable financial terms.

-Panel C provides statistics on the set of losers from each of our alternate algorithms.
-We find that Algorithm 3 generates 4,734 losers relative to \SRDA.
-The majority of losers (more than 70 percent) are assigned to the same program under less favorable financial terms.
-The rest of the losers are assigned to another program under a contract they ranked lower or become unassigned.